Diagnosed With Endometriosis, Pelvic Adhesions After Menopause

 “Endometriosis is undetectable unless seen through laparoscopy, and it turns out, that’s what I had.”

 Dorran most likely had endometriosis for years before menopause, as it is unlikely to develop after the onset of menopause.
 Endometriosis is triggered by estrogen.
 After menopause, estrogen diminishes.
-However, women with advanced stage endometriosis can often have long-term pain associated with the damage that endometriosis caused before menopause.
+However, women with advanced stage endometriosis can often have long-term pelvic pain associated with the damage that endometriosis caused before menopause.

 On average, women with endometriosis often wait a decade for a proper diagnosis.
 Even though many women start to experience symptoms in their teens, many do not see a gynecologist for the first time until their 20s, and it is rare for a woman to seek out a specialist at that age unless she is in severe pain.
 But that pain is subjective, and is often dismissed even by medical professionals as a normal part of menstruation.